-There can be different reasons that you don’t see anything on the Steam app or get a black screen while gaming.
+There can be different reasons why you don’t see anything on the Steam app or get a black screen while gaming.
 Here are some of the possible causes:

 - It can be caused due to corrupted or out-of-date graphics drivers.
-So, make sure you have up-to-date GPU cards drivers to fix the problem.
+So, make sure you have up-to-date GPU card drivers to fix the problem.

 - The problem might be caused due to the bad or corrupted web browser cache in Steam.
 If the scenario applies, you should be able to resolve the issues by clearing the web browser cache in Steam.

-- Corrupted app cache can be another reason that you might receive a black screen in Steam.
+- A corrupted app cache can be another reason that you might receive a black screen in Steam.
 In that case, try clearing the app cache for the Steam app.